-All our sap is hand collected in small batches.
+All our sap is hand collected in small batches using no machines.
 Evaporated over a hardwood fire to about 15-30 brix before being finished in a small pot over gas heat to give us more control over evaporation, temperature and speed of final reduction.
 You’ll find our syrup full of flavors (see tasting notes below) not typically found in mass produced syrups.

 Although our syrup is not as thick as you might expect, it’s just the right sweetness and excellent poured over homemade waffles, sour buckwheat cakes, in tea or drizzled over your favorite ice cream.

 Depending on the weather, one may need to collect sap every few days or more than once per day.
 This is dependent on the size of the tree, the canopy and very importantly the weather.
 Temps below freezing at night and above 40°F during the day are needed along with little to no wind and good southern exposure.

 Once the sap is collected, it needs to be reduced down to a syrup.
 Sap can contain up to 2% or 3% sugars, but more commonly it’s at 1%.
 This means it takes 40-50 gallons of sap to make just one gallon of finished syrup.
 Also, “sap” is actually more like slightly sweetened water and is not viscous or sticky as one might imagine.

 Finishing your syrup is done by slowing down the reduction process from a “boil” to a simmer, after all you don’t want to reduce it too much or you’ll end up with an overly sweet thick product more like Log Cabin than real maple syrup.
 Depending on who you ask, your finished product will be about 7°F above boiling to be considered finished.